MobilityData/gbfs/gbfs.md

 ### free_bike_status.json

-This endpoint contains an array of all vehicles in a system that are not currently in an active rental.
-Vehicles in active rental must not appear in this feed.
-Vehicles listed as available for rental in feeds must be in the field and accessible to users.
+*(as of v2.1-RC2)* Describes all vehicles that are not currently in active rental.
+Required for free floating (dockless) vehicles.
+Optional for station based (docked) vehicles.
+Vehicles that are part of an active rental must not appear in this feed.
+Vehicles listed as available for rental must be in the field and accessible to users.
 Vehicles that are not accessible (e.g. in a warehouse or in transit) must not appear as available for rental.

 Field Name | Required | Type | Defines